ps-developers-sandbox/developer-training-liebherr/_slides/03-aatmmr.md

 ---
 layout: slide
-title: "This is aatmmr 👋"
+title: "This is aatmmr 👋 - the trainer"
 ---

 "The more you know, the more you don't know. 😅"